Quelich/crypto-fun/README.md

 # crypto-fun
-Some of cryptography concepts implemented in C#
+Some of the cryptography concepts implemented in C#

 ## Components
 ### `Qcrypto`
-Takes two paramaters: `Input` and `SaltSize`. `SaltSize` is same for all encryption functions.
+Takes two parameters: `Input` and `SaltSize`. `SaltSize` is the same for all encryption functions.

 ## Input
 `string input = "Emre";`
 `EncryptSha256()` hashes the input with SHA256 encryption.
 `EncryptBlake2B(256)` hashes the input with Blake2 encryption.
-You can also specify `hashSize` paramater.
+You can also specify `hashSize` parameter.
 `EncryptArgon2(128)` hashes the input with Argon2 encryption.
-You can also specify `hashSize` paramater.
+You can also specify `hashSize` parameter.

 ## Output
 SHA256